pajicadvance/rearm/README.md

 ### Recommended mods

-- **[Guarding](https://modrinth.com/mod/guarding)**: An excellent upgrade to the Shield and its mechanics.
-If my mod covered Shields, this mod is exactly what it would add.
 - **[Better Tridents](https://modrinth.com/mod/better-tridents)**: Turns the Trident into an actually useful situational weapon.
 - **[Potion Cauldron](https://modrinth.com/mod/potion-cauldron)**: Provides a very neat way of crafting tipped arrows by submerging them in a Cauldron filled with potion contents, which is an upgrade from the crafting tweak I'm providing.